cozybear-dev/ansible-tor/README.md

 Do not run anything in this repo blindly.
 It'd made for personal use.
 SSH key is hardcoded.

-My fleet can be found here; https://metrics.torproject.org/rs.html#search/cozybear
+My fleet can be found here; https://metrics.torproject.org/rs.html#search/cozybear or https://nusenu.github.io/OrNetStats/shadowbrokers.eu.html

 There is already a great repository here with way better support and e.g. key management;